 U.S. Bank: 5 out of 5

-U.S. Bank’s higher-tier business checking accounts also charge low fees while offering relatively high transaction allowances.
-After Silver Business Checking, you can upgrade to one of these two options:
+U.S. Bank’s higher-tier business checking accounts also charge lower fees while offering relatively high transaction allowances.

-- Nonprofit Checking has no monthly fee and offers 1,800 free transactions and $30,000 in cash deposits annually.
+- Nonprofit Checking has no monthly fee and offers 1,800 free transactions per calendar year and 300 units of free cash deposits per calendar year.

 - Premium Business Checking offers earnings credit based on your balance.
 You can use earnings credit to offset banking fees.